diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 14/10/29 12:05:08 INFO mapreduce.ExportJobBase: Exported 3 records.
 ```
 Hive used its default delimiters: a Ctrl-A character (Unicode 0x0001) between fields and a newline at the end of each record.
 In the example syntax, the escape sequence is enclosed in single quotes to ensure that the shell processes it literally.
-Without the quotes, the leading backslash itself may need to be escaped (e.g., --input-fields-terminated-by \\0001).
+Without the quotes, the leading backslash itself may need to be escaped (e.g., `--input-fields-terminated-by \\0001`).

 ### Exports: A Deeper Look
 `The Sqoop performs exports is very similar in nature to how Sqoop performs imports` (see Figure 15-4).
-Before performing the export, `Sqoop picks a strategy based on the database connect string`.
-For most systems, Sqoop uses JDBC.
-Sqoop then generates a Java class based on the target table definition.
-This generated class has the ability to parse records from text files and insert values of the appropriate types into a table (in addition to the ability to read the columns from a ResultSet).
-A MapReduce job is then launched that reads the source datafiles from HDFS, parses the records using the generated class, and executes the chosen export strategy.
+Before performing the export, `Sqoop picks a strategy based on the database connect string`. `For most systems, Sqoop uses JDBC`.
+Sqoop then `generates a Java class` based on the target table definition.
+This generated class has the ability to parse records from text files and insert values of the appropriate types into a table (in addition to the ability to read the columns from a ResultSet). `A MapReduce job is then launched` that reads the source datafiles from HDFS, parses the records using the generated class, and executes the chosen export strategy.

 The JDBC-based export strategy builds up `batch INSERT` statements that will each add multiple records to the target table.